yii2mod/yii2-validators/README.md

         ];
     }
 ```

-2. PhoneValidator
-**Yii2 phone validator is a validator uses phone number util to validate and format the phone number attribute of model.**
+*  **Yii2 phone validator is a validator uses phone number util to validate and format the phone number attribute of model.**
 ```php
     public function rules()
     {